What is a Tincture?

 When taking the tincture, it is ideal to place it directly into your mouth or on your tongue, let it sit for a few seconds, and then swallow.

 This form of administration ensures you get the maximum dosage and goes systemically throughout your body quicker.
 Have you ever tasted a tincture?
-Yes, I agree that some are not so easy to swallow on their own.
+Yes, I agree that some are not so easy to swallow.
 In cases where the taste is not as tolerable, you can add the tincture to a juice or water and swallow.
 For young children, I find that using a syringe or putting it in a small amount of juice is more successful for administration.

 HERE TO EMPOWER YOU WITH THE KNOWLEDGE OF HAPPINESS AND HEALTHINESS,